qbns/q-ui/README.md

-* TODO: Build variants dependent on target device - very often mobile and desktop versions differ in functionality and it's better to have different builds for desktop and mobile - usually the mobile bundle could be significantly smaller which improves rendering time.
+* TODO: Build variants dependent on target device - very often mobile and desktop versions differ in functionality and it's better to have different builds for desktop and mobile - usually the mobile bundle could be significantly smaller to improve rendering time and network transfer.

 ## Running the project ##
 Run `npm install` to install all dependencies